Heliozoa/rfcs/texts/update-tuesday.md

 * react-codemirror@1.0.0

 react-ace and react-codemirror are dependencies of Code States Visualizer, which doesn't support newer versions.
 These can be updated after Code States Visualizer is updated to support newer versions.

+### Quizzes Backend

+Update by doing the following:
+1. Run `yarn upgrade-interactive --latest` in the repository's root directory.
+2. Select packages to update interactively or skip to update all - select ones that aren't currently held back (see list below).
+It might be wise to update one at a time and test to see if anything breaks.
+3. If something breaks, determine whether to hold back or fix some other way.

+Currently held back packages:

+react-ace and react-codemirror are dependencies of Code States Visualizer, which doesn't support newer versions.
+These can be updated after Code States Visualizer is updated to support newer versions.